Moe-Baker/BTP-Jam-Game/README.md

-An entry for the game jam, a game about the last mile towards publishing your video game on deadline.
+An entry for the #BTPGameJam, a game about the last mile towards publishing your video game on deadline.
 [Itch.io Page](https://moe4b.itch.io/coffee-fueled)